Food Waste Diversion and Compostable Ware

 Useful questions for shop owners

-Do you divert your food/organic waste? (i.e. the waste is picked up and taken to a compost farm)
+• Do you divert your food/organic waste? (the waste is picked up and taken to a compost farm)

-If the answer to the questions above is “No,” Karen kindly explains why as a customer who cares about the environment it is important to her that they consider making a change.
+If the answer to the questions above is “No,” Karen kindly explains why as a customer who cares about the environment it’s important to her that they consider making a change.

 When food waste and compostable products made from plants are thrown into trash cans headed for the landfill, they produce methane, a powerful greenhouse gas.
 How sad, when the alternative is allowing them to break down into nutritious compost that can be used to grow new plants.